BananaChristian/Unnameable/README.md

 ## Heap raising

-Since Unnameable is using a custom memory model(SAGE) components and data blocks by default shall be heap allocated but a user might want some to manually promote some features to the heap themselves
+Unnameable is using a custom memory model called (SAGE) a user might want some to manually promote some features to the SAGE heap themselves us
-They can do this using the `heap` keyword which is a heap promoter it will tell the compiler to treat that variable as a full blown component and place it on the heap
-Although it is only allowed on let statements and has some special rules applying to it as seen below
+They can do this using the `heap` keyword which is a heap promoter it will tell the compiler place it on the heap Although it is only allowed on let statements(for now, I look to extend it to other declarations like pointers and arrays and so on) and has some special rules applying to it as seen below

 ```
 #Normal use of the heap promoter